Christians in Kalispell

 the beleivers in Corinth, not just those in a particular assembly- the

 We realize that we

 improper differences before the Lord comes back, but regardless many of us are seeking more change in a positive direction.
 Is more movement toward genuine

 practical unity possible?
 We strongly believe the answer is yes and we believe this is encouraged by limiting the basis of the assembly to the common Christian Faith alone- on the foundation of Jesus our Lord

 God, Savior, and King.
 We then have the freedom to leave the study of the many differing interpretational opinions of doctrine to our personal study time.
 This practice gives us the encouragement to minimize the improper distinctions we have among ourselves (Acts 15:9 - Romans 3:22; 10:12 - 1 Corinthians 12:4-6 - James 2:4), and enjoy speaking the same thing with all genuine Christians in our meetings (Romans 12:16 - 1 Corinthians 1:10 - 2 Corinthians 13:11 - Philippians 2:2; 4:2).

-Even so, it is our desire to see the spiritual reality of our unity in
+this truth must never be forgotten as it is the key to our practical unity.
+This is our desire, to see the spiritual reality of our unity in

 Consider the following verses and how they apply to assemblies of Christians today:

 Be of the same mind toward one another.
 Do not set your mind on high things, but associate with the humble.
 Do not be wise in your own opinion.
 (Romans 12:16 NKJV)

 There is neither Jew nor Greek, there is neither slave or free, there is neither male or female; for you are all one in Christ Jesus.
 (Galatians 3:28 NKJV)